porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/focus.md

 ## Usage

-The :focus state helps you to navigate through all interactive elements via tab on keyboard.
+The `:focus` state helps you to navigate through all interactive elements via tab on keyboard.
 It is only visible when using the keyboard but not with the mouse.
-By default, the focused element has a 2px solid outline with a 2px offset and a border-radius.

 ## Styles